 We mostly serve this salsa over taco bowls or burrito bowls.
 And you’ll find mango salsa as part of several recipes already on the blog.
 But I figured it was way past time I got you a dedicated recipe for this because it’s too good to be passed over.

 Mangos are available where we live way more months a year than ripe tomatoes.
 So I find myself making it often for all sorts of things.
-One of our all time favorites is to serve it with my Instant Pot Carnitas.
-And my favorite way to eat this salsa is with Fish Tacos or in these Fish Taco Slaw Bowls.
-Tyler isn’t crazy about seafood, so you’ll find him sticking to the carnitas!
+One of our all-time favorites is to serve it with my Instant Pot Carnitas.

 - Red onion – finely diced red onion adds a lot of savory flavor and nice color.
 You can use any onion you’d like, but red onion is a bit milder and perfect in this fruit salsa.

 - Cilantro – fresh cilantro is essential to any good salsa.
 Try to find cilantro at a local farmer’s market when you can, or grow your own for the most amazing cilantro flavor.
-There’s really no comparison to store bought, and I always get so excited to see it each year at market.
+There’s really no comparison to store-bought, and I always get so excited to see it each year at the market.